game-ai-platform-team/tira-ai-local/README.md

 Below is a breakdown of the starting position FEN, `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`:

 1. **Piece placement data:** `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR`
-    - Each row of the chess board, from left to right (from White's perspective) separeted with slashes (`/`)
+    - Each row of the chess board, from left to right and top to bottom (from White's perspective), separeted with slashes (`/`).
     - Each piece is represented by a single character, upper case for White and lower case for Black.
 The pieces are pawn (`p`), bishop (`b`), knight (`n`), rook (`r`), queen (`q`) and king (`k`).
     - Empty squares are noted by a number showing how many there are.
 For example, `/P2P4/` would be displayed as
     - ![FEN p2p4](./docs/fen_example_p2p4.png)